HyperHDG/HyperHDG/Contribute.md

 A yellow dot indicated that the tests are still running.

-With the aforementioned two requirements fulfilled, you can create a pull request which will be merged to the master branch after an additional revision of one of the [Authors]( https://github.com/AndreasRupp/HyperHDG/blob/master/Authors.txt) if it can be automatically merged.
+With the aforementioned two requirements fulfilled, you can create a pull request which will be merged to the master branch after an additional revision by one of the [Authors]( https://github.com/AndreasRupp/HyperHDG/blob/master/Authors.txt) if it can be automatically merged.
 You will receive a feedback if any problems with the pull request occurred.